jenniferjacobs/fireandlion/terms.md

 You will read the laid-out work carefully before the work is made public.
 You are responsible for ensuring the accuracy of all information when you create and check the work.

-If Fire and Lion does not receive any feedback on a project deliverable within two weeks of delivery, the project deliverable is considered accepted and complete.
-Fire and Lion may then charge a fee for any changes.
+**If Fire and Lion does not receive any feedback on a project deliverable within two weeks of delivery, the project deliverable is considered accepted and complete.** Fire and Lion may then charge a fee for any changes you make subsequently.

 Fire and Lion is responsible for devoting  its full available expertise to decisions about the production and design of the finished work.
-Fire and Lion will consult you about the design of the published work, but final decisions about design and production values will be made by Fire and Lion, according to what Fire and Lion reasonably believes is in your best interests.
+Fire and Lion will consult you about the design of the published work, but may need to make final decisions about design and production values according to what Fire and Lion reasonably believes is in your best interests.

 ## Payment